kylekdim/SI664-final-proj-bball-all-stars/README.md

 The generated website has the following pages in its navbar:

++ **"Home":** A basic homepage with the nav options explained.
+The explanations below are also used on the homepage.
 + **"About":** A brief explanation of what data the site contains and the data source.
 + **"All-Stars":** A list view of all players who have been designated 'all-stars' in their respective league(s).
 Clicking on a name will show a detail view profile for the player containing stats for years they were active.
 + **"Team List":** ***NEED AUTHENTICATION TO ACCESS*** A list view of teams for all professional basketball leagues.
 Each team has their league next to it, and clicking on a team name will show a detail view for the team with their W/L record for each year they were active.